peterzan/ILETP/README.md

 ## Example Usage
 Several example use cases and an expanded use case concept are included in the repo.
+These use cases are far from the only soutions that can be built by leveraging ILETP.

 ## How to Contribute
-We welcome help!
+I welcome help!
 If you want to contribute:

 1. Read CONTRIBUTING.md and CODE_OF_CONDUCT.md.
 2. Look for issues labeled "good first issue" or "help wanted".
 3. Open a new issue to discuss larger changes before starting.

+NOTE: I'm not looking to maintain the Inter-LLM chat application code.
+Feel free to fork it and use it as the basis for your experimentation.

 ## Support & Contact
 - Open an issue for bugs and feature requests.